Board of Directors

 Rachel Lange is the Curator at the Chippewa Valley Museum.
 Rachel joined CVM as the organization merged with the Wisconsin Logging Museum, where she served as Executive Director.
 Prior to this, she worked at the Pabst Mansion and Guardian Fine Arts Services.
 In her spare time, she coaches the UWEC Women’s Rugby team, giving back to the university where she earned her BA.
 She has a BA in Public History from the University of Wisconsin-Eau Claire and an MA in Public History with a certificate in Museum Studies, from the University of Wisconsin-Milwaukee.
 Rachel joined the WFM Board in 2021.

-Anastasia DeMaio, Secretary
+Anastasia DeMaio, Vice President

 Anastasia DeMaio is an emerging museum professional and teaching assistant for the University of Wisconsin – Milwaukee’s and Milwaukee Public Museums’ Museum Studies program.
 She has a BA in Anthropology from Brandeis University and is currently completing her MS in Anthropology and MLIS at UW-Milwaukee.